- HOME

 Watching the Latest Trends and Management Strategies for Security Trade Controls

-Concerns about the spread of conventional mass weapons of destruction and changes in the international security balance necessitate risk management addressing security trade controls.
+In addition to ongoing concerns about the spread of weapons of mass destruction, changes in the international security balance necessitate further risk management addressing security trade controls.
 Toray Industries, Inc. convenes a Security Trade Administration Committee comprising officers of divisions that are involved in exports and technology transfer.
-In fiscal 2022, the committee decided on measures to implement for the fiscal year after considering pressing risks based on recent international circumstances and regulatory trends.
+In fiscal 2024, the committee decided on measures to implement for fiscal 2025 after considering the risks to be addressed based on recent international circumstances and regulatory trends.
 The committee members also convene a Divisional Security Trade Administration Committee that communicates corporate measures and implements supplementary programs, such as precautions to be taken by departments and group companies under its supervision.

 Practically Addressing Risks